 Resources & FAQs

-Learning engineering is the use of computer science to pursue rapid experimentation and continuous improvement with the goal of improving student outcomes.
+There are many sources of evidence that should influence decisions about learning and motivation to learn, including cognitive science, motivational science, social psychology and more.
+Recently, for example, there’s also been growing interest in the use of computer science to pursue rapid experimentation and continuous improvement with the goal of improving student outcomes.

 Opportunities for Learning Engineering

 Want to know in what areas of education learning engineering has the greatest potential for impact?
 Read this joint report between the Penn Center for Analytics and the Learning Agency.

 Learning engineering is already offering insight into how educators can improve instruction.
 This guide gives teachers concrete recommendations for how to optimize student learning and memory.

 Through school-researcher partnership, this report unearths factors and strategies that educators can use to finetune their instructional decision making to improve student learning.

 Far too often, education research proves to be a frustrating process.
 Experiments often take years.
 Costs are high, sometimes many million per study.
 Quality is also uneven, and many studies have small n sizes and lack rigorous control.
 Similarly, the field lacks high-quality datasets that can spark better research and richer understanding of student learning.

 Part of the issue is that learning is a complicated domain that takes place in highly varied contexts.
 Another issue is that the subjects of the studies are typically young people and so there are heightened concerns around privacy.

 But the consequences of weak research processes are clear, and in education, experts often don't know much about what works, why it works, for whom it works, and in what contexts.